vhalchuk/parallax-landing-page/README.md

 This repository contains a pet project for a parallax landing page built with Vite as the bundler, TailwindCSS for styling, and postCSS for transforming CSS.

+This pet project serves as a learning platform for various best practices in web development, including image speed optimization, accessibility, search engine optimization, and CSS-only parallax effect.

-You can see a demo at https://vhalchuk.github.io/parallax-landing-page/.
+You can see the demo at https://vhalchuk.github.io/parallax-landing-page/.

 ## Getting Started

-To get started with this project, follow these steps:
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Prerequisites

+You will need to have Node.js and npm installed on your machine in order to run this project.

+### Installing

 1. Clone the repository to your local machine: